GeoPyTool/GeoPyTool/docs/3 Installation.md

 |--|--|
 |Anaconda|https://mirrors.tuna.tsinghua.edu.cn/anaconda/archive/Anaconda3-4.4.0-Windows-x86_64.exe|

-### Install GeoPython with PIP
+### Install GeoPyTool with PIP

-After installation of Python, you might think that finally you can install GeoPython.
+After installation of Python, you might think that finally you can install GeoPyTool.

 **NO!** In fact you need to install some used packages first, even you are using Anaconda.
-Because some packages used to build the Graphic User Interface of GeoPython still need to be installed, and this is also a good chance for you to update all the modules to the latest version (OR not).
+Because some packages used to build the Graphic User Interface of GeoPyTool still need to be installed, and this is also a good chance for you to update all the modules to the latest version (OR not).

 So use the following commands in your **terminal** to install these modules.